Easy and Reuse-able Back to School Chalkboard Sign

 Back to School: Aubrey’s First Day of School Sign Tutorial.
 Celebrate your little ones big milestones with a fun and easy to create chalkboard sign.
 I’m sharing this quick and simple tutorial.
 Be sure to check out all our craft tutorials and DIY ideas.

 The sign was super easy to make….all you need is a canvas, some chalk board spray paint and a chalk marker (I highly recommend the marker over regular chalk as it has a nicer, cleaner finish….also, the markers are kinda hard to find, so I recommend ordering online Uchida 480-C-0 Marvy Broad Point Tip Regular Bistro Chalk Marker, White)

-Step two: once the paint is dry, use the marker to add your child’s info…don’t be afraid to mess up a little…it’s chalk and it wipes off with a damp paper towel!!!
+Once the paint is dry, use the marker to add your child’s info…don’t be afraid to mess up a little…it’s chalk and it wipes off with a damp paper towel!!!

 Easy peasy.
 Hope you loved this quick and simple tutorial.
 Be sure to check out all our craft tutorials and DIY ideas.

-Update Year Two:
+DIY Chalkboard Sign Update Year Two:

-Update Year 3:
+1st Day of School Chalkboard Sign Update Year 3: